-Blue Canyon is a hidden gem of the American southwest— remote, rugged, mystical, and unknown to most landscape photographers and the throngs of tourists visiting the famous Grand Canyon.
+Blue Canyon is a hidden gem of the American southwest.
+This canyon is remote, rugged, mystical, and is unknown to most landscape photographers and the throngs of tourists visiting the famous Grand Canyon.

-Of late this impressive place has received some attention (of course, Instagram!).
-However, while planning our trip to Blue Canyon, I found it difficult to find all the information at one place.
+However, of late this impressive place has received some attention (of course, Instagram!).
+But while planning our trip to Blue Canyon, I found it difficult to find all the information at one place.
 So if you are thinking of visiting Blue Canyon Arizona, I have all the details here for you.

 Blue Canyon is a remote uninhabited badlands region in northeast Arizona.
 It has impressive eroded rock formations with striking white lines.
 Blue Canyon is part of Moenkopi Wash and is on Hopi lands which means you need a Hopi guide to explore this region.